 - Don’t miss out on the smaller neighborhoods on the outskirts of Ottawa.
 They are also very much worth your consideration.
 For example, Stittsville has fast-rising real estate values while still holding onto its small-town charm.
 A little bit farther out, places like Carleton Place and Manotick offer the best of country living with proximity to the capital region.

-2. Best places to retire in Canada list: West Vancouver, BC
+2. West Vancouver, BC

 - Population: 42,473